 Can I Reserve Seats on the Bus?

 Yes, you can buy Chiayi to Alishan bus tickets from the FamiPort machine in any FamilyMart convenience store in Taiwan, up to 31 days in advance.
-The machine interface is in Mandarin only – use a translation app or ask the clerk for assistance.
+The machine interface is in Mandarin only, but I have this guide to buying your Alishan bus tickets at FamilyMart.

 You can also book tickets on FamiTicket, the online version of the machine (again, Mandarin only).
 After booking online, you’ll need to pick up the tickets at FamilyMart I’ve typed up this step-by-step guide to signing up for and using this site to reserve your tickets.
 I highly recommend doing it for any weekend, holiday, or cherry blossom season rides.

-There is a TWD 10 surcharge per ride for any tickets bought or picked up at FamilyMart.
+There is a TWD 10 fee for printing each ticket at FamilyMart.
 If you miss the bus time that you booked, you can take any other one that day, but you won’t have a guaranteed/reserved seat.
 Tickets which are torn or stained will not be accepted.

 You can even buy partial route tickets, like Chiayi or Alishan to Xiding, Shizhuo, or Fenqihu.
 You’ll have to start from Alishan or Chiayi, though.
 You can’t reserve a ticket which involves getting on at a smaller stop.